- Acrobat User Guide

 To save a different view of a layered PDF in Acrobat Pro, you must change the default state of the layers in the Layer Properties dialog box.

 You can combine the default state setting, the visibility setting, and the print setting to control when a layer is visible and when it prints.
 If a layer contains a watermark, for example, you may want the layer not to show onscreen but always to print and always to export to other applications.
 In this case, you can set the default state to on, the initial visibility to never visible (the image doesn’t show onscreen), and the initial print and initial export states to always print and always export.
 The layer need not be listed in the Layers panel, since all the state changes are handled automatically.

 The settings in the Layer Properties dialog box take effect only if Allow Layer State To Be Set By User Information is selected in the Documents preferences.
 If it is not selected, Layer Properties dialog box settings, other than Layer Name and Default State, are ignored.

-Select View to allow the layer to be turned on or off, or select Reference to keep the layer on at all times and permit editing of the properties.
+Select View to allow the layer to be turned on or off, or select Reference to always keep the layer on and permit editing of the properties.
 When the Reference Intent option is selected, the layer appears in italics.